oe1wkl/Morserino-32/Practice Files/README.txt

 RealQSOs.TXT
 ============
-	This File contains a large number of realistic QSO exchanges, and I am grateful to Bill, G0ELZ, for giving permission to use this file, that he and Gordon, G3DVW (SK), wrote up over a number of years.
+	This file contains a large number of realistic QSO exchanges, and I am grateful to Bill, G0ELZ, for giving permission to use this file, that he and Gordon, G3DVW (SK), wrote up over a number of years.